 (i) within 24 hours of Customer becoming aware of any alleged slip and fall or other personal injury that occurs in, on or about the Service Location (and provide reasonably detailed supporting documentation), (ii) within 72 hours of any obvious or visible alleged damage resulting from the Services, and (iii) no later than May 1st

 of each calendar of any alleged damage that resulted from the Services but was not reasonably apparent until after all snow and ice was melted from the Service Location.
 Failure to report such alleged injuries or damages in a timely manner shall constitute a waiver and release of claims relating thereto.
-To the extent Earth is responsible for the repair any damage in, on or about a Service Location under this Agreement, Earth shall have the sole right and obligation to coordinate the completion of such work promptly following receipt of notice thereof; provided, however, that Customer may, following immediate notice to Earth, complete, or contract for the performance of, any repair work if the damage creates an emergency situation.
+To the extent Earth is responsible for the repair any damage in, on or about a Service Location under this Agreement, Earth shall have the sole right and obligation to coordinate the completion of such work promptly following receipt of notice thereof; provided, however, that Customer may, following immediate notice to Earth, complete, or contract for the performance of, any repair work if the damage creates an emergency situation (being a material threat to the health and safety of any invitees upon the Service Location or structural integrity of any building or structure at the Service Location).
 Earth shall not be liable to Customer for the cost of (i) any non-emergency repairs performed by or on behalf of Customer, or (ii) any repair work that is completed without Earth’s prior review of a written quote and written approval thereof.

 During the Term, Earth shall, at its own expense, maintain and carry insurance in full force and effect which includes, without limitation, commercial general liability, umbrella and workers’ compensation with financially sound and reputable insurers.
 Upon Customer’s request, Earth shall provide Customer with a certificate of insurance from Earth’s insurer evidence such insurance coverage.
 Customer will fully cooperate with Earth and its insurance company related to the investigation and pursuant of recovery with respect to any claims arising under this Agreement, including without limitation, providing prompt and complete access to and/or copies of Customer’s video surveillance and accident reports.